 “You’d hear an avalanche or see a giant crevasse, and would quickly remember where you actually were.”

 After about four hours of walking, we finally arrived at the shepherd’s hut.
-It was a modest building, about the size of Rehman’s family room, and had nothing but a table and a couple of stone benches.
+It was a modest building, with nothing but a table and a couple of stone benches.

 It was built on a relatively flat portion of the earth – the only part that wasn’t torn up by the impending glacier.
 What it lacked in amenities though, it more than made up for in views.

 As we arrived, the clouds began to dissipate and we were afforded our first views of the surrounding mountains.
-Ahead was Shispare, a near perfect pyramid set above jagged ridges.
+Ahead was Shispar, a near-perfect pyramid set above jagged ridges.

 To the left was the north side of Ultar Sar and the Tower of Ghulkin – at their base was a set of prominent, unnamed peaks that clawed upwards toward the higher mountains.
 Below was the glacier, which appeared small in comparison.

-Everyone settled in and Rehman’s family began cooking dinner.
+Everyone settled in and the locals who had helped us throughout the trek began cooking dinner.
 I chose to sleep outside in my own tent – just because I was a part of a Pakistan tour package didn’t mean I was going to pass up an opportunity like this.

 I will admit the rest of the night felt like a very typical camping experience.
 We built a fire, passed around a bottle of rum (which someone brought with them from abroad), and shared intimate life stories.